ewesterback/MentorUp/README.md

 ### *Description*
 Professional network that enables connections between those looking to mentor and those looking for a mentor.
-This app is specifically targeted for underrepresented minorities within the STEM field.
+This app is specifically targeted for underrepresented minorities within the Software Engineering field.
 Mentors can create a profile and indicate that they are available for mentees.
 Mentees can create a profile and search for mentors drilling down by location and field.
 Mentees can then choose to message the mentor to create a connection, and mentors and mentees can message each other on the platform.

-Also, both users can create job postings, search for job postings, and save job postings.
-On their profile page, users can see all of their messages and saved jobs
 ***

 ### *Technologies Used*
 * PostgreSQL
 * Express
 * React Redux
-* NodeJs ?
+* NodeJs
 ***

 ### *Getting Started*